csound-plugins/csound-plugins/src/else/doc/pvsmagsumn.md

 ## Abstract

-Sum all magnitudes of the bins in a pv signal
+Sum the magnitudes of the n loudest bins

 ## Description